 With all the continents together, as they were, they have had to travel a considerable distance over the past 300-odd million years to get to where they are today.
 Along the way they have bumped into each other, and in the process caused mountain ranges to rise, and fall, and there has been quite considerable erosion of the surface between times.
-And when the land fell then the seas would deposit more layers of rock, so that the coal as it was formed by the pressure of the rocks that overlay it, would change into the different types of coal that we know today.
+And when the land fell then the seas would deposit more layers of rock, so that the coal as it was formed by the pressure of the rocks that overlay it, and the increase in temperatures that the coal would encounter as it moved deeper into the earth.
+These would change the original peat into the different types of coal that we know today.
+These start with a brown coal, or lignite.
+This is mined today in Texas, among many other places, and the transformation is not yet totally complete.